reeen-git/reeen-git/README.md

 I'm a Junior IOS Developer.
 ---------------------

-I've been learning Swift and IOS Devlopment for a year.
+I've been learning Swift and IOS Devlopment for one and a half years.
 I wanna be つよつよ(pro) IOS Developer.
+And I wanna be learn Flutter!

 I'm based in Saitama/Japan 🌍